dataforcast/crewAI/README.md

 This application run a multi-container application implemented as two microservices:
 - view-service
 - summarizer-service

+For the need of the Continuous Integration workflow, The OpenAPI API key for querying LLM is stored in the Github vault connected to th repository and injected in `resume-service`.

 ## The View service
 User interface implemented with `streamlit`.
 It allows a user to upload a file and view the result.